fedimint/fedimint/docs/dev-env.md

 ## Setting up `direnv` or `lorri`

-One of the biggest QoL improvements you can do when working with flake-enabled project is setting up one of:
+One of the biggest QoL improvements you can do when working with flake-enabled projects is setting up one of:

 * https://github.com/nix-community/nix-direnv